Henri Willis Bendel: Early life

-Born on January 22, 1868, to a Jewish family in Vermillionville, Louisiana, the son of Mary (née Plonsky) and William Louis Bendel.
-Both his parents were immigrants: his father from Austria and his mother from Prussia.
+Born on January 22, 1868, to a Jewish family in Vermillionville, Louisiana (today Lafayette), the son of Mary (née Plonsky) and William Louis Bendel.
+Both his parents were immigrants: his father from Austria, and his mother from Prussia.
 His father died when he was six years old.
 His mother was an astute businesswoman who owned and operated a retail furniture outlet, a drug store, a dry goods store, and an undertaking parlor.
 She remarried in 1878 to Benjamin Falk, who would become one of the most successful Lafayette businessmen of his time.
 They operated a dry goods store above which was Falk's Opera House that provided vaudevillian and opera entertainment.
 Henri graduated from the Jesuit-run St. Charles College in Grand Coteau, Louisiana, and converted to Christianity either as a student or shortly after completing his studies.

 Fashion shops

-After a fire burned down a millinery shop which Bendel had established in Morgan City, Louisiana, he and his wife Blanche moved to New York City.
-However, Blanche Bendel soon died childless, and Henri never remarried.
+After a fire burned down a millinery shop which Bendel had established in Morgan City, Louisiana, he and his wife Blanche moved to New York City in 1899.

 Remaining in New York, Henri Bendel was able to use his fashion designing skills to develop a very successful millinery shop on Ninth Street in Greenwich Village, that catered to the city's wealthy.
 The business expanded into custom-made dresses, and the French-speaking Bendel enhanced his store's reputation for exclusivity by importing fashions from Paris.
 In 1913, he built an eight-story women's store at number 10 West 57th Street, designed by architect Henry Otis Chapman.
-Other fashion houses soon opened nearby, and West 57th Street became known as "La Rue de la Paix of New York".
+Other fashion houses soon opened nearby, and West 57th Street became known as the "Rue de la Paix of New York".